 The Sub-Committee can operate with an In Committee function to receive updates on the management of sensitive and/or confidential information.

 Review

-These Terms of Reference shall be adopted by the Sub-Committee at its first meeting and subject to review at least on an annual basis thereafter, with endorsement ratified by the Joint Committee.
+These Terms of Reference shall be adopted by the Sub-Committee at its first meeting and subject to review at least on an annual basis thereafter, with endorsement by the JC for onward approval by Health Boards.